aryasunil7/RTC-Python/README.md

 # RTC-Python

- RTC-Python is developed in Python2.This application is developed for integrating RTC and GitHub
+ RTC-Python is developed in Python2.This application is developed for integrating RTC and GitHub such that it will automate the Repo_registration in Rtc and extraction of key.

 The 'jazzRepoUrl','git_url','projectId','username','password','api_endpoint1','api_endpoint2','api_endpoint3' values are read from rtc_config.ini using ConfigParser